hashicorp/design-system/website/docs/about/overview.md

 **Helios** is the design system built by the HashiCorp Design System Team.
 It’s commonly referred to as **HDS**.

-Helios is available and recommended for all HashiCorp **product teams using Ember.js**.
-We also support teams using alternative frameworks or libraries, such as HashiCorp Developer, via our design assets, [tokens](/foundations/tokens), and best practice guidance.
+Helios is available and recommended for all HashiCorp product teams using Ember.js.
+We also support teams using alternative frameworks or libraries, such as React, on a case-by-case basis via our design assets, [tokens](/foundations/tokens), and best practice guidance.

 Using Helios ensures the different product lines share a common design language.
 We work closely with these teams on integration and implementation while collecting feedback to understand consumer needs and inform our [roadmap](https://go.hashi.co/hds-rollout).